Privacy Policy

 • creditworthiness, credit history, credit eligibility, repayment history information and default information;

-Mobile banking application acquires Customer’s Unique device identification in order to establish the link between particular Customer and his unique mobile device.
+Mobile banking application acquires Customer’s unique device identification in order to establish the link between particular Customer and his unique mobile device.
 Internet banking and mobile banking applications request to input data allowing to identify the person as Bank’s Customer, such as usernames, passwords, PIN Codes and passlock patterns.

 Purposes of Acquiring Data and Information